Convert an Apache Iceberg™ table to use Snowflake as the catalog

 Conversion and data types

-For data types such as int and long, the data type that Snowflake uses for processing supports a larger range of values than the source data type.
+For data types such as int and long, the Snowflake data type supports a larger range of values than the Iceberg data type.
 To stay consistent with the source data type, Snowflake does not allow inserting values outside the range that the source data type supports.
+For more information, see Approximate types.